at-aaims/forge/README.md

-# FORGE: Pre-training Open Foundation Model for Science
+# FORGE: Pre-training Open Foundation Models for Science

 ## Contributions
 -	Best practices for the end-to-end pre-training LLMs for science on HPC